zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/Banners/README.md

 Banners are short messages shown at the top of the classifier, with an explanatory tooltip showing more information.

 Each banner has its own component, which leverages the generic `Banner` component and includes the logic for when to show the banner, and the content.
+Note that the because the banner is animated, the logic for showing / hiding is handled within the Banner's `StyledBox`.

 Precedence of banners to be shown to the user is: